-Slade, C., Zurhellen, S., & Conefrey, T. (2024).
-Sustaining Ethical ePortfolio Practices: insights from AAEEBL's Task Force Year Journal of University Teaching and Learning Practice, Advanced online publication. https://doi.org/10.53761/41wbmq76
+Slade, C., Zurhellen, S., & Conefrey, T. (2025).
+Sustaining ethical ePortfolio practices: insights from AAEEBL's Task Force Year Journal of University Teaching and Learning Practice, 22(3). https://doi.org/10.53761/41wbmq76

 Introduction

 An ePortfolio can be as simple as a repository to store online artefacts or as complex as integrating learning experiences to meet a range of pedagogical objectives, or anywhere in between.
 Platforms range from free to use to institutional enterprise systems, with differing digital capabilities that impact pedagogical choices.
 The attractiveness of ePortfolios comes from the flexibility to scaffold learning, for example, with reflection and formative feedback, or designing authentic summative assessment tasks that engage students in real life scenarios.
 JISC (2008) defines an ePortfolio as: